fat-forensics/Surrogates-Tutorial/paper/paper.md

 The hands-on materials are delivered with *Jupyter Notebooks* that interweave textual guidance, code examples and informative plots.
-All the insights learnt throughout the practical exercises enable the tutees to build robust surrogate explainers for an arbitrary black-box predictive model created for their own tabular data set.
+All the insights learnt throughout the practical exercises enable the tutees to create robust surrogate explainers for an arbitrary black-box predictive model built for their own tabular data set.
 The training resources are designed to appeal and be accessible to an audience with a wide range of backgrounds and experiences.
 Active participation in the practical part requires basic familiarity with